-Table 4 sets out recommended benchmark guidelines for the provision of equipped / designated play space.
+Table 10 sets out recommended benchmark guidelines for the provision of equipped / designated play space.
 A financial contribution (i.e. through S106 or CIL) towards improvement of an existing equipped / designated play space may be sought in lieu of on-site provision for larger scale play spaces, or where existing play space lies within the walking distance guidelines of a proposed development.

+Table 10 - Recommended Application of Quantity Benchmark Guidelines – Equipped / Designated Play Space 19